Ledgy/ledgy-pricing/README.md

 The helper utility `npm run prepublish` will copy the transpiled code to the dist folder.

+Finally, `npm publish` will publish the package to our Ledgy npm account.

 Last step is to update [ledgy-app] and [ledgy.com] to use the latest `ledgy-pricing` version.

 [ledgy-app]: https://github.com/morloy/ledgy-app